Philosophy (PHIL)

 PHIL 5000 Modern Logic (3 credits)

 Introduction to modern symbolic logic, with primary emphasis on translation into symbolic form and natural deduction.
-Propositional logic and predicate logic with identity are covered.
+Covers propositional logic and predicate logic with identity.
+Possible additional topics include the philosophical implications of modern logic.

 Level of Study: Graduate